saitejas/GIT-Repo-List/README.md

-# GitRep
+# GitRepoList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

+#### (Assumptions)

+The newer and older navigation buttons were not provided under the paginator since the functionality was redundant.

+## Installation

+Clone or download the project and run `npm install` to install all the dependencies for the project.

 ## Development server